algolia/angular-instantsearch/doc/server-side-rendering.md

 ### 4. Wrapping up

 Congratulations!
-You can now add more Angular InstantSearch widgets on your search page component and run:
+You can now add more Angular InstantSearch [widgets](https://algolia.gitbooks.io/angular-instantsearch/#display-results) on your search page component and run:

 ```sh
 > npm run build:ssr && npm run serve:ssr
 > open http://localhost:4000
 ```

 You have now fully universal Angular InstantSearch application running on your server and browser!
-If you feel lazy, we provide a complete example that you can run on the [angular-instantsearch](https://github.com/algolia/angular-instantsearch/tree/master/examples/server-side-rendering) GitHub repository.
+If you want to run directly the application we provide a complete example that you can find on the [angular-instantsearch](https://github.com/algolia/angular-instantsearch/tree/master/examples/server-side-rendering) GitHub repository.